devtank-ltd/gitea_passthrough/README.md

 ==========

 Rename/move this folder as /home/git
 This will mean when git hooks try and call /home/git/gitea, they call this script.

+Copy etc/sudoers.d/gitea_passthrough to /etc/sudoers.d/gitea_passthrough and change permissions to be read only and only by root.
+This the script can change to the git user on the host and push to git user in gitea.

 Fill in you MySQL login in the file mysql_vars.
 Fill in you LXC gitea container's IP address in the file gitea_lxc.